yliyanage/Accident-Detection/pages/results.md

 ## Results and Discussion

-Following figure shows the performance of our approach on an example accident event (when $\alpha$ is set to 0.1).
+Following figure shows the performance of our approach on an example accident event when rolling window size $N=5$ and the threshold on the mutual information $\alpha = 0.1$.

 <p align="center">
        <img src="../images/result.png" height="400" width="400">
 </p>

-We consider probability of false alarm (PFA), probability of miss-detection (PMD) and avarage detection delay (ADD) as performance measures.
-We report results for three different threshold $\alpha$ values on the mutual information.
+We consider probability of false alarm (PFA), probability of miss-detection (PMD) and average detection delay (ADD) as performance measures.

+## Effect of the threshold on the Mutual information

+We set the rolling window size $N=5$ and we report results for three different threshold $\alpha$ values on the mutual information.

 |            |  $\alpha=0.10$ |  $\alpha=0.12$ |  $\alpha =0.14$     | Cali.
 Highway Patrol   |